Snooz82/robotframework-datadriver/Readme.rst

 ``pip install --upgrade robotframework-datadriver==0.2.7``

 Because Python 2.7 is deprecated, there are no new feature to python 2.7 compatible version.
-This Version of DataDriver has super limited features and does not support filtering by Tags or dictionaries.
-I really strongly recomment to update to Python 3.6 or newer.

 |